 The work of the Centre is undertaken by Order Members, who give freely of their time in leading classes, and a large number of volunteers from our community who perform much of the essential tasks needed to keep the Centre a warm and welcoming place.

-The day to day running of the Centre is managed by a team of seven who take from the Charity only what is needed to live a simple Buddhist life.
+The day to day running of the Centre is managed by a team of four who take from the Charity only what is needed to live a simple Buddhist life.

 The Centre is overseen by Order Members who form a Council of Trustees and have ultimate responsibility for the running of the Charity and ensuring our ongoing spiritual health.